danestves/strapi-plugin-preview-content/README.md

 }
 ```

-Here you can see how the base url comes in handy: You cannot change your model for production, but you can change the base url in the settings.
+Here you can see how the base url comes in handy: You cannot change the model in production, but you can change the base url in the settings.

 #### Adding data to the url

-To tell the plugin to allow injecting data of the entry add the following to your model's `*.settings.json`:
+To tell the plugin to allow injection of an entry's data add the following to your model's `*.settings.json`:

 ```diff
 {